-Once recommendations are finalized, the relevant references are inserted using the bibliographic software immediately after at least one, if not all, of the sentences.
-All recommendations are immediately followed by the words "Strength of Recommendation," a colon, and a recommendation based off of the Strength of Recommendation Taxonomy.
-The recommendations, ranging from A to C, are justified by the articles' individual LOE ratings and are referenced as a group or body of evidence for the particular recommendation.
+Once recommendations are finalized, the relevant references are inserted using the bibliographic software immediately following at least one, if not all, of the sentences.
+All recommendations are immediately followed by the words "Strength of Recommendation", a colon, and a recommendation based off of the SORT Strength of Recommendation scale.
+The recommendation, ranging from A to C, are justified by the articles' individual levels of evidence ratings and are referenced as a "group" or "body" of evidence for the particular recommendation.
 The recommendation must be clearly sourced in the recommendations and fully transparent from the reference section.
 Review of LOE and strength of recommendation ratings for accuracy occur during the multiple stages of Pronouncements Committee review.